 The ARCHITECTURAL ROBOTICS LAB is defined by radical collaboration.
 Our research-and-teaching participants are drawn from Architecture & Design, Mechanical, Electrical & Computer Engineering, Materials Science & Engineering, Library & Information Science, Computer Science, Cognitive Science, Psychology, Sociology, Education, Digital Humanities, Media and Fine Arts, and the Health Sciences.
 Together, we address problems and opportunities of an increasingly digital world by developing and testing Architectural Robotics - meticulous, artfully-designed, environments that act, think and grow with their inhabitants.

-Informed by human needs and wants and a concern for the planet, ARL activities target applications that include: healthcare, creativity and learning, working life, autonomous and space transport, community and civic life, disaster relief, and mass urbanization.
-In designing for these, we dedicate ourselves to understanding populations sometimes overlooked by designers: children, adults aging in place, underserved communities, and individuals of all ages suffering from illness, disabilities and the challenges of dislocation, disassociation, and relocation.
+Informed by human needs and wants and a concern for the planet, the ARL focuses on applications that include: healthcare, creativity and learning, working life, autonomous and space transport, community and civic life, disaster relief, and mass urbanization.
+In designing for these, we dedicate ourselves to understanding populations sometimes overlooked by designers: children, adults aging in place, under-served communities, and individuals of all ages suffering from illness, disabilities and the challenges of dislocation, disassociation, and relocation.